-Writing for independent film is very different from writing a big budget movie.
+Writing for an independent film is very different from writing a big-budget movie.
 While both types of movies need a great screenplay, Hollywood production companies can afford to do whatever they want, and no budget is too big for them.

-When writing for an indie movie you really want to be realistic about what you can afford and what resources you can get.
+When writing for an indie movie, you want to be realistic about what you can afford and what resources you can get.
 In this particular case, we’re talking about how to make a movie for under five thousand dollars, based on my last feature film, The Job.

 7 Surefire Steps To Writing For Independent Film

-Movies like this have been made many times in the past and everywhere: it’s not a rocket science.
+Movies like this have been made in the past and everywhere: it’s not rocket science.
 What you need to do is to limit your story to the following: location, cast, and time.
-Those are the three main ingredients that will send you easily over budget when overlooked in the pre-production stage and especially when writing a screenplay.
+Those three main ingredients will send you easily over budget when overlooked in the pre-production stage, especially when writing a screenplay.

-As an example of what not to do, let’s say you have ten characters.
+Let’s say you have ten characters as examples of what not to do.
 Your story takes place in this luxurious hotel.
-You have a few scenes next to the ocean, and maybe even a nightclub.
-And it all takes place during the 80s when rock and roll was in the air.
+You have a few scenes next to the ocean and maybe even a nightclub.
+And it all takes place during the 80s when rock and roll were in the air.